BCI vs. FBI Background Checks [Ultimate Guide]

 FBI background checks, unlike BCI checks, are processed at a national level and involve a more comprehensive search across various federal databases.

-When undergoing an FBI check, the subject’s fingerprints and information are cross-referenced with the Integrated Automated Fingerprint Identification System (IAFIS).
+During an FBI check, the subject’s fingerprints and information are cross-referenced against the Integrated Automated Fingerprint Identification System (IAFIS).

 This extensive database includes records from local, state, and federal law enforcement agencies.

-As a result, FBI checks can reveal a more detailed criminal history, including federal crimes, compared to state-level BCI checks, which are likely to focus only on records within the respective state.
+As a result, FBI checks can reveal a more detailed criminal history, including federal crimes, whereas state-level BCI checks are likely to focus only on records within the respective state.

 FBI checks usually take a bit longer to process, sometimes up to several weeks, depending on the specific case and volume of requests.